Theodore William Dwight: Career

 A Republican, Dwight was also a prominent figure in political and social reforms.
 In 1873, Governor John Dix appointed Dwight a member of the commission of appeals, which in 1874–1875 aided the New York Court of Appeals to clear its docket.
 In 1886, he served as counsel for five Andover Theological Seminary professors charged with heresy.
 Dwight was particularly interested in prison reform; he collaborated on A Report on Prisons and Reformatories in the United States and Canada (1867), served as president of the New York Prison Association, and was a delegate to the International Prison Congress at Stockholm in 1878.
 He helped draw up the bill for the establishment of the Elmira Reformatory and wrote an early report that helped lead to the organization the State Charities Aid Association.

 Dwight edited Sir Henry Maine's Ancient Law; was associate editor of the American Law Register and legal editor of Johnson's Cyclopaedia; and published Charitable Uses: Argument in the Rose Will Case (1863).
 He was a non-resident professor of law at Cornell (1869–1871) and at Amherst (1870–1872).
 Dwight was also a president of the University Club of New York from 1865 to 1867.

+Death

 Dwight died in Clinton, New York, on June 18, 1892.
 He died while in the act of signing his will.
 Because he had not finished writing his signature by the time he died, the will was not enforced.